oncody/civ-board-game-2010/README.md

 One at a time, for each of your cities do the following:

-Total up your production
+Gather Production:
+Add together the number of production icons in your city's outskirts that are not blockaded by an enemy army or scout figure.
+All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)

 Perform one of the following action:
 1. Build an army figure
     * Costs 4 production
-    * Place this unit in a legal square in your city's outskirts where you built this unit
-        * If this square contains an enemy unit, a battle immediately takes place
+    * Place this unit in a legal square in your city's outskirts where you built this unit.
+If this square contains an enemy unit, a battle immediately takes place

 1. Build a scout figure
     * Costs 6 production
-    * Place this unit in a legal square in your city's outskirts where you built this unit
-        * If this square contains an enemy unit, a battle immediately takes place
+    * Place this unit in a legal square in your city's outskirts where you built this unit.
+If this square contains an enemy unit, a battle immediately takes place

 1. Build a military unit card